Quick Facts About Southern

 IN THE CLASSROOM

-Undergraduate Fields of Study: 86 baccalaureate majors, 15 associate majors
+Undergraduate Fields of Study: 64 baccalaureate majors, 17 associate majors, plus numerous emphases, minors, and certificate programs

 Doctor of Nursing Practice, DNP